stfc/PSyclone/doc/claw.rst

 Just as PSyclone's native transformations operate on the PSy AST, CLAW also operates on the AST of a kernel.
-In this case however the AST is in XcodeML/F form which is obtained by running the front-end of the OMNI compiler.
+In this case however the AST is in XcodeML/F form which is obtained by running the front-end of the Omni compiler.
 This process of obtaining an XcodeML/F kernel AST (instead of the one produced by fparser) is performed 'under the hood' of the PSyclone interface to CLAW.